zkry/yaml-pro/README.md

 - **yaml-pro-ts-mark-subtree** (<kbd>C-c @</kbd>): Mark the current YAML item.
 If given a prefix N, mark the Nth parent above.
 If called repeatedly, mark subsequent items.
+- **yaml-pro-ts-paste-subtree** (<kbd>C-c C-x C-y</kbd>): Paste a YAML
+  subtree, fixing indentation to be correct for different levels.
+  When `yaml-pro-ts-yank-subtrees` is non-nil, yank will automatically call `yaml-pro-ts-paste-subtree` for subtrees.
-- imenu: an index of all keys and their path are build for imenu
+- **imenu**: an index of all keys and their path are build for imenu
-- eldoc: current path is shown as eldoc documentation
+- **eldoc**: current path is shown as eldoc documentation. (enable with `eldoc-mode`)

 Note that folding is not implemented.
 I assume some tree-sitter folding library will come along which will unify this feature.

-Note that all the below functions are infixed with "-ts-" to distinguish the tree-sitter and non-tree-sitter variants.
+Note that all the functions are infixed with "-ts-" to distinguish the tree-sitter and non-tree-sitter variants.

 # Demo